 As evident from the two studies, cooking in aluminium utensils is not a cause of concern for healthy individuals.
 Nevertheless, if you wish to choose alternatives to be absolutely sure, you can opt for-

 - Anodised Aluminium Cookware.
 This is a form of aluminium cookware where the metal bonds with oxygen to make it harder and smoother.
 The layer that is created on the surface as a result of this process is called aluminium oxide.

 It is more resistant to high heat and can last longer.
 Most notably, anodised aluminium is non-reactive and doesn’t leach aluminium into the food anymore.

 - Stainless Steel Cookware.
 It is a metal alloy of iron, chromium and nickel.
 It is resistant to rust and corrosion which makes it great to cook with.
 Moreover, it conducts heat evenly and can be used for any form of cooking.
 They are easy to maintain and can last decades.
 However, just like Aluminium, you shouldn’t use it for cooking acidic food as it can leach nickel and chromium into the food, especially when the cookware is brand new.

 - Ceramic Cookware.
 Ceramic cookware for the most part is a mix of metal coated with non-stick material that has a ceramic base.
 They are generally safe to cook any form of food items since it is made of natural elements and can be heated to high temperatures too.
 It is also lightweight, durable and easy to clean.
 But, take care to buy ceramic coated cookware from reputed manufacturers as poor quality ones may leach lead and cadmium into the food.

 - Cast Iron Cookware.
 A cult favourite of home chefs for the distinctive taste it gives to the food and its durability.
 A well-made cast iron cookware has stick-resistant properties and can outlast us with a little effort at maintenance.
 It can be used to cook any type of food and is perfect for cooking that requires high heat.
-Cast-iron leaches iron into our food and it is recommended by health experts to alleviate anemia.
+Cast-iron leaches iron into our food and it is recommended by health experts to alleviate anaemia.